Pirate-Weather/pirate-weather-ha/README.md

 ## HACS Installation (easiest)
 1. Add `https://github.com/alexander0042/pirate-weather-ha` as a custom repository
 2. Restart Home Assistant
-3. Register for a Pirate Weather API Key here: <https://pirateweather.net/>
+3. Register for a Pirate Weather API Key here: <https://pirate-weather.apiable.io>
-4. Log into the Pirate Weather API interface (<https://pirateweather.net/apis>), select `PirateForecast Beta`, and **click Subscribe**!
+4. Log into the Pirate Weather API interface (<https://pirate-weather.apiable.io>) and subscribe to the API!
 5. Add the Pirate Weather on the Integrations page of your Home Assistant Installation following the steps below.

 ## Manual Installation